kzingler/kzingler.github.io/experience.md

 **Skills:** Grants (T32, RO1, P30), Contracts, Budgets, GCP
 **Responsibility:** Acted as the Research Program Manager for the Chang Lab and the Digestive Diseases Research Core Center.

-3. **Graduated from the University of Chicago's Masters of Science in Biomedical Informatics**
+3. **Graduated from the University of Chicago's Masters of Science in Biomedical Informatics Program**
-September 2018 - December 2019
+September 2017 - December 2018
 **Skills:** Python, R, SQL, SAS, and Technical Writing.
 **Courses:** Introduction to Biomedical Informatics, Concepts in Computer Programming, Leadership and Management for Informatics, Decisions Support Systems and Healthcare, Ethics and Policy Questions: Genomics, Healthcare, and Big Data,